 In other words, farmers utilizing precision agriculture techniques are using less to produce more.
 For instance, Global Positioning System (GPS) devices on tractors allow farmers to plant crops more efficiently and move from point A to point B with more precision, saving fuel and time.

 Vegetation indices can be created and utilized in real time, in order to apply water and inputs more efficiently and with less effort.
 The improved results are a big advantage for farmers and hold great potential for making agriculture more sustainable and increasing food availability.

 England’s ‘green and pleasant land’ is dappled with brilliant yellow rapeseed fields.
 The crop (also called rape, oilseed rape, and canola) is known for its characteristic bright-yellow flower and is cultivated for its oil-rich seed.

 As a high input, high output break crop, oilseed rape has become increasingly important over the last decade for intensive arable farmers.
-It can provide a good income and goes well in a rotation with wheat, which is often the most profitable cereal crop.³
+It can provide good income and goes well in a crop rotation with wheat, which is often the most profitable cereal.³

 To make this crop more viable, farmers and service providers across the UK are exploring new technologies such as drone mapping and precision agriculture to scout and assess the fields for any potential issues.

 A digital agriculture workflow for precision farming